$946 pp (USD)

 Day 3

-Today we will have a half day game drive in Serengeti then after lunch we will drive to Ngorongoro Crater Rim.
-There are several documented resident lion prides just within a one-hour game drive radius from Seronera.
-During the dry season, the resident prides begin to shift west and north in their territories and concentrate in the central region of the park.
-The dry season is a particularly good time for lion viewing in the Central Serengeti.
+Today, we will have a half-day game drive in Serengeti.
+After lunch, we will drive to the Ngorongoro Crater rim.
+There are several documented resident lion prides just within a 1-hour game drive radius from Seronera.
+During the Dry season, the resident prides begin to shift west and north in their territories and concentrate in the central region of the park.
+The Dry season is a particularly good time for lion viewing in the Central Serengeti.
 The Central Serengeti is also one of the best areas in Africa to spot the elusive leopard.
 You may be lucky enough to encounter this majestic cat in the branches of the sausage trees that dot the banks of the Seronera River.
-Dinner and overnight at Simba Campsite.
+Dinner and overnight will be at Simba Campsite.

 - Main Destination: